-Carmen Bruce enters her first season on the Pitt bench and her sixth season alongside head coach Suzie McConnell-Serio.
+Carmen Bruce enters her fourth season on the Pitt sideline where she serves as assistant coach and recruiting coordinator.
+This will be her ninth season alongside head coach Suzie McConnell-Serio.

-Bruce spent the last five seasons as an assistant coach at neighboring Duquesne, her alma mater.
-While a player for the Dukes, she scored 921 points - ninth all-time in program history - and added 290 assists in two seasons (2005-2007).
+Before coming to Pitt, Bruce spent five seasons as an assistant coach at neighboring Duquesne University, her alma mater.
+While a player for the Dukes, she scored 921 points and added 290 assists (then-ranking No. 9 in program history) in two seasons (2005-2007).

 Prior to transferring to Duquesne, Bruce was a two-year starter at Georgetown.
 She averaged 7.4 points and 4.2 rebounds, which included 16 games in double figures over her two seasons in Washington, D.C.

 A local high school standout, Bruce played at Schenley High School where she helped lead the Spartans to an 84-30 record and three City League Championships.
 She netted 2,175 points, just the second player to tally over 2,000 points in City League history.

 Bruce shot 51 percent from the field and over 40 percent from three-point range over her scholastic career, earning the 2002 Pittsburgh Post-Gazette Female Athlete of the Year honor and a Pittsburgh Tribune-Review Terrific 10 nod.
 Bruce also picked up All-State second team accolades.

 She also excelled in track and field, winning three-straight City League titles in the shot put and discus.
 Bruce captured the PA State crown in the shot put as a sophomore.